raineytracyn/kickstarter-analysis/README.md

 #### ![Subcategory Outcome](C:/users/raine/OneDrive/Desktop_Between_Computers/Education/Vanderbilt_University/Week_1/Graphics/SubCategory_Outcomes.png)
 ---
 ## Launch Date Comparison
 ### Launch dates were very interesting!
 May and June were the most successful!
-You can see September and December were you least successful, and that January, July, and October had the greatest Failures.
+You can see September and December were the least successful, and that January, July, and October had the greatest Failures.
 Could this be corrolated to holiday time frames?
 #### ![Outcomes Based on Launch Dates](C:/users/raine/OneDrive/Desktop_Between_Computers/Education/Vanderbilt_University/Week_1/Graphics/Outcomes_Based_on_Launch_Date.png)
 ---
 ## Descriptive Statistics